mipops/dvrescue/README.md

 **dvrescue.xsd** This file can be used to validate a DVRescue XML output.
 It also contains definitions of the DVRescue parameters.

 **dvsampler** A script that downloads or creates DV files to use as samples.
 Requires FFmpeg.

+**dvmerge** A script that takes multiple transfers of the same tape containing errors and combines them to create one file with the best information available for each problematic frame.

+**dvguidance** A collection of additional resources including documentation, video demostrations, and solutions for how the operator may improve the transfer as guided by DVRescue.

 ## Copyrights